 Something new in acupuncture education

 Online free access to some of the work of a senior practical clinician and problem solver – Heather Bruce.
-I have been active in writing course curriculum, and content and delivering teachings – educating all levels of acupuncturists for over 35 years.
-I am now passing on the benefit of my 37+ years learning in clinic through this online venture.
+I have been active in writing course curriculum, and content and delivering teachings – educating all levels of acupuncturists for over 37+ years.

 In the meantime all is here for free access.